kif-framework/KIF/README.md

 	@end

-The other line to notice in our sample scenario is the one that calls +[KIFTestStep stepsToGoToLoginPage].
-This is an example of a convenient organizational technique which allows for easy code reuse.
+The other line to notice in the sample scenario is the one that calls +[KIFTestStep stepsToGoToLoginPage].
+This is an example of an organizational technique which allows for easy code reuse.
 If you have a set of steps that are reused in a number of your scenarios, then you can group them together as a factory method that returns them as an array.
-Here's our KIFTestStep category again, this time including our step collection array:
+Here's the KIFTestStep category again, this time including the step collection array:

 *KIFTestStep+EXAdditions.h*